Important! Steps to Building a Agent

 Just like conversations between people, we need to know what we talked about earlier to continue the previous topic and keep the conversation going.

-The memory of a bot works similarly.
+The memory of a agent works similarly.

 You can determine whether to use memory and how to use it based on the bot's service scenario.
 For example: